-The Company elected not to measure an allowance for credit losses on accrued interest receivable.
+The Company elected not to measure an allowance for credit losses on accrued interest receivable when the accrued interest is due within 90 days.
 The Company generally writes off accrued interest receivable balance when interest is 90 days or more past due unless the loan is both well secured and in the process of collection.
 Write-offs of accrued interest receivable are recognized within provision for credit losses in the condensed consolidated statements of comprehensive income.
-The Company did not write-off any accrued interest receivable during the three months ended March 31, 2020.
+Accrued interest receivable includes deferred interest that may be collected at the loan maturity or past 90 days, and an allowance for credit losses has been included as part of the loan's amortized cost.
+The Company did not write-off any accrued interest receivable during the three and six months ended June 30, 2020.

 The Company's implementation process included a selection of a credit loss analytical model, completion and documentation of policies and procedures, changes to internal reporting processes and related internal controls and additional disclosures.
 A control framework for governance, data, forecast, and model controls was developed to support the CECL process.
-Estimating an allowance for credit losses requires significant judgment and a variety of subjective assumptions, including (i) determination of relevant historical loan loss data sets, (ii) the expected timing and amount of future loan fundings and repayments, (iii) the current credit quality of loans and operating performance of loan collateral and the Company's expectations of performance and (iv) expectations for macroeconomic conditions over the relevant time period.
+The allowance for credit losses is estimated on a quarterly basis and represents management's estimates of current expected credit losses in the Company's investment portfolio.
+Pools of loans with similar risk characteristics are collectively evaluated while loans that no longer share risk characteristics with loan pools are evaluated individually.
+Estimating an allowance for credit losses is inherently subjective, as it requires management to exercise significant judgment in establishing appropriate factors used to determine the allowance and a variety of subjective assumptions, including (i) determination of relevant historical loan loss data sets, (ii) the expected timing and amount of future loan fundings and repayments, (iii) the current credit quality of loans and operating performance of loan collateral and the Company's expectations of performance, (iv) selecting the forecast for macroeconomic conditions, and (v) determining the reasonable and supportable forecast period.

 Considering the lack of historical company data related to any realized loan losses since its inception, the Company elected to estimate its allowance for credit losses by using a probability-weighted analytical model that considers the likelihood of default and loss-given-default for each individual loan.
-The analytical model incorporates a third-party licensed database with historical loan losses from 1998 to 2019 for over100,000 commercial real estate loans.
+The analytical model incorporates a third-party licensed database with historical loan losses from 1998 to 2019 for over 100,000 commercial real estate loans.
 At the time of adoption of ASU No. 2016-13, in determining its initial allowance for credit losses estimate, the Company employed a third-party licensed macroeconomic forecast that largely reflected management's views at the time and projected a stable overall economic scenario over the reasonable projection period.
-Significant inputs to the Company's estimate of the allowance for credit losses include the reasonable and supportable forecast period and loan specific factors such as DSCR, LTV, remaining loan term, property type, and others.
+Significant inputs to the Company's estimate of the allowance for credit losses include the reasonable and supportable forecast period and loan specific factors such as DSCR, LTV, remaining contractual loan term, property type and others.
 In addition, the Company also considers relevant loan-specific qualitative factors to estimate its allowance for credit losses.
 In certain instances, for loans with unique risk characteristics, the Company may instead elect to employ different methods to estimate loan losses that also conform to ASU 2016-13 and related guidance.